mikewang01/burning_tool_for_band/uico fw upgrade/readme.txt

 NEW Feature:
 1.band frimware has the ability to adapt to diffrent uico binary size 2.change parameter of bin to hex tool to set block size to 16 bytes

+V0.2
+NEW Feature:
+1.add cling_binary to store cling band binary file (Lemon - ble tuning.bin: binary file with bel tuning function;
+ Lemon - product release.bin: product release binary file for customer used; Lemon.bin: used for bunring )
+2.remove the Lemon.bin firmware from folder burining tool for band\uico fw upgrade\device_programming to   burining tool for band\uico fw upgrade

+OPERATION DIFFRENCE:
+1.the way to switch Uico firmware is totally the same 2.If Cling binary file is need to be switched, all need to do is just rename  Lemon - ble tuning.bin or Lemon - product release.bin to Lemon.bin then, run batch file user_bat.bat